 (Having said that: SoundExchange has stated informally that it is interested in taking on the role.
 It has an excellent reputation across the industry, and it is gaining experience with mechanical licensing through its acquisition last year of the Canadian mechanical licensing agency CMRRA.
 SoundExchange was also designated by the Copyright Office and is subject to similar oversight.)

 If that’s the problem, then what is the solution?

-There’s no doubt that replacing the existing NOI-based system with a blanket license is a huge gain in efficiency — as is eliminating the massive redundancy of every music service having to process its own mechanical licenses on more or less the same body of material (even if it’s done through a handful of outside agencies).
+There’s no doubt that replacing the existing composition-by-composition system with a blanket license is a huge gain in efficiency — as is eliminating the massive redundancy of every music service having to process its own mechanical licenses on more or less the same body of material (even if it’s done through a handful of outside agencies).
 The question is how to replace the incentives that the single nonprofit agency lacks compared to a competitive market of for-profit entities.

 One answer is to hold the mechanical licensing agency accountable by conducting regular independent audits for accuracy and efficiency in royalty processing.
 It’s possible to require this within the bill’s existing governance framework, with modest added language.